archivesspace/tech-docs/provisioning/https.md

 You may optionally set the `Set-Cookie: Secure attribute` by adding `Header edit Set-Cookie ^(.*)$ $1;HttpOnly;Secure`.
 When a cookie has the Secure attribute, the user agent will include the cookie in an HTTP request only if the request is transmitted over a secure channel.

+Users may encounter a warning in the browser's console stating `Cookie “archivesspace_session” does not have a proper “SameSite” attribute value.
+Soon, cookies without the “SameSite” attribute or with an invalid value will be treated as “Lax”.
+This means that the cookie will no longer be sent in third-party contexts` (example from Firefox 104) or something similar.
+Some browsers (for example, Chrome version 80 or above) already enforce this.
+Standard ArchivesSpace installations should be unaffected, but if you encounter problems with integrations and/or customizations of your particular installation, the following directive may be required: `Header edit Set-Cookie ^(.*)$ $1;SameSite=None;Secure`.
+Alternatively, it may be the case that `SameSite=Lax` (the default) or even `SameSite=Strict` are more appropriate depending on your functional and/or security requirements.
+Please refer to https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite or other resources for more information.

 #### Setting up Redirects
 When running a site over HTTPS, it's a good idea to set up a redirect to ensure any outdated HTTP requests are routed to the correct URL.
 This can be done through Apache as follows: